Relocating to the Big Smoke is certainly an experience

 1) Money?
 What’s money?

 You spend approximately 86% of your wage on rent.
-The rest goes on TFL, £14 cocktails and drunken late night Ubers.
+The rest goes on TFL, £14 cocktails and Ubers.

 When you try to explain the cost of living to your Northern friends, they look at you with abject horror.

-2) Nipping to see your pal in East Fichley takes approximately three hours
+2) Nipping to see your pal in East Finchley takes approximately three hours

 Getting from one side of London to the other looks easy on the Tube map, right?